zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Ethereum-Wire-Protocol.rst

 **Blocks** [``+0x06``, [``blockHeader``, ``transactionList``, ``uncleList``], ``...``] Specify (a) block(s) as an answer to ``GetBlocks``.
-The items in the list (following the message ID) are blocks in the format described in the main Ethereum specification.
+The items in the list (following the message ID) are blocks in the format described in the main Expanse specification.
 This may validly contain no blocks if no blocks were able to be returned for the ``GetBlocks`` query.

 **NewBlock** [``+0x07``, [``blockHeader``, ``transactionList``, ``uncleList``], ``totalDifficulty``] Specify a single block that the peer should know about.
-The composite item in the list (following the message ID) is a block in the format described in the main Ethereum specification. - ``totalDifficulty`` is the total difficulty of the block (aka score).
+The composite item in the list (following the message ID) is a block in the format described in the main Expanse specification. - ``totalDifficulty`` is the total difficulty of the block (aka score).